Aaron-Bopp/TIM/10_Sources/Readwise/Books/books_Darwin's Cathedral.md

 ###### ^295490304q

-If the point of religion was to give us a representation of the world that would guide us in our dealings with it, then religion was in no position to carry out its function, and humanity would not have been slow to notice that fact: ...
-(Durkheim [1912] 1995, 76–77)
+"If the point of religion was to give us a representation of the world that would guide us in our dealings with it, then religion was in no position to carry out its function, and humanity would not have been slow to notice that fact" (Durkheim [1912] 1995, 76–77)

 ^295490304